-- Share concerns with the designated safeguarding lead as soon as possible. - If you are not able to contact your designated safeguarding lead, and the child is at risk of immediate harm, contact the children's services department directly.
+- Share concerns with the designated safeguarding lead as soon as possible, using a Welfare form. - If you are not able to contact your designated safeguarding lead, and the child is at risk of immediate harm, contact the children's services department directly.